[kernel][s390x] Occasional failures due timeout

 - Can I send a SIGTERM or other SIG which I can give by keyboard to kill that process?

-#18 Updated by cfconrad about 2 years ago
+#18 Updated by cfconrad almost 3 years ago

 During tests, I encountered a problem with virtio_terminal that it drop random data with large output.